Q. What is the purpose of this section in a nutshell ?

 Because, although the essential components ofplot structure for the writer to artfully balance remain fairly constant, a great deal of effort may often go into detecting and reworking all manner of pitfalls, in polishing a work to make it read easily, in every aspect of content, structure and prose, Stellar Sentence Structures in Painless Paragraphs, reworking every awkward turn of phrase, such as the begin fallacy, editing out redundant passages, Using Short Words Effectively, retrofitting and filling plot holes in coherent detail, and other gaps.
 After all, the secret to any good writing is good editing.

 A good writer often dwells upon these tasks, and still may need to come back to the work again later, taking satisfaction in the effort.
-Whether such will be a lone effort or by collaborative document sharing.
+Whether such will be a lone effort or in joint authorship.

 So, test your writing IQ and learn the simple secret to good writing that is soul more than syntax [Wayback mirror] , both statement and feeling.
 And here's food for thought, guidance on The 12 Step fanfic Program.